rolandmueller/bigdata/streamlit.md

 Go to "Choose individual indicators", choose the KPIs and download the CSV, for each KPI
 1. Population
 2. Life expectancy
-3. GNI per captia (PPP, current international $) (Gross National Income per capita based on Purchasing Power Parity in current international dollars (inflation adjusted).)
+3. GNI per capita (PPP, current international $) (Gross National Income per capita based on Purchasing Power Parity in current international dollars (inflation adjusted).)

 You have then 3 CSV files.